F3Nation-Community/slackblast/README.md

 CHANNEL=USER
 ```

-set `CHANNEL` equal to the channel you wan the modal results to post in otherwise use `USER` to post a DM from the slackblast to you with the results (testing).
+set `CHANNEL` equal to the channel id you wan the modal results to post in otherwise use `USER` to post a DM from the slackblast to you with the results (testing).
+set SLACK_BOT_TOKEN from the token on the oath page in the slack app
 # deployment

 main_slackblast contains the code to deploy on Azure via github repository